davisdude/mlib/README.md

   - `inPolygon`: Boolean.
     - `true` if the point is inside the polygon.
 	- `false` if the point is not inside the polygon.

-#####mlib.polygon.isCircleInside
-- Checks if a circle is inside the polygon.
-- Synopses:
-  - `inPolygon = mlib.polygon.isCircleInside( cx, cy, radius, vertices )`
-  - `inPolygon = mlib.polygon.isCircleInside( cx, cy, radius, ... )`
-- Arguments:
-  - `cx`, `cy`: Numbers.
-The x and y coordinates for the center of the circle.
-  - `radius`: Number.
-The radius of the circle.
-  - `vertices`: Table.
-The vertices of the polygon in the format `{ x1, y1, x2, y2, x3, y3, ... }`
-  - `...`: Numbers.
-The x and y coordinates of the polygon.
-(Same as using `unpack( vertices )`)
-- Returns:
-  - `inPolygon`: Boolean.
-    - `true` if the circle is inside the polygon.
-	- `false` if the circle is not inside the polygon.
-- Notes:
-  - Only returns true if the center of the circle is inside the circle.

-#####mlib.polygon.isPolygonInside
-- Checks if a polygon is inside a polygon.
-- Synopsis:
-  - `inPolygon = mlib.polygon.isPolygonInside( polygon1, polygon2 )`
-- Arguments:
-  - `polygon1`: Table.
-The vertices of the first polygon in the format `{ x1, y1, x2, y2, x3, y3, ... }`
-  - `polygon2`: Table.
-The vertices of the second polygon in the format `{ x1, y1, x2, y2, x3, y3, ... }`
-- Returns:
-  - `inPolygon`: Boolean.
-    - `true` if the `polygon2` is inside of `polygon1`.
-	- `false` if `polygon2` is not inside of `polygon2`.
-- Notes:
-  - Returns true as long as any of the line segments of `polygon2` are inside of the `polygon1`.

-#####mlib.polygon.isSegmentInside
-- Checks if a line segment is inside a polygon.
-- Synopses:
-  - `inPolygon = mlib.polygon.isSegmentInside( x1, y1, x2, y2, vertices )`
-  - `inPolygon = mlib.polygon.isSegmentInside( x1, y1, x2, y2, ... )`
-- Arguments:
-  - `x1`, `y1`, `x2`, `y2`: Numbers.
-The x and y coordinates of the line segment.
-  - `vertices`: Table.
-The vertices of the polygon in the format `{ x1, y1, x2, y2, x3, y3, ... }`
-  - `...`: Numbers.
-The x and y coordinates of the polygon.
-(Same as using `unpack( vertices )`)
-- Returns:
-  - `inPolygon`: Boolean.
-    - `true` if the line segment is inside the polygon.
-	- `false` if the line segment is not inside the polygon.
-- Note:
-  - Only one of the points has to be in the polygon to be considered 'inside' of the polygon.

 #####mlib.polygon.getCentroid
 - Returns the centroid of the polygon.